 To find out what makes the foam in ocean waves breaking on a beach, make bottles of water, salt, protein (from living things in the ocean) and fatty acids (from living things in the ocean).

-Results should show that protein and fat make foam, whereas salt and sugar do not.
+In these activities, protein and fatty acids will make foam, but water, salt and sugar will not.

 How is the foam made?

-Before the tube was shaken, the protein/fat molecules were spread out.
+Before the tube was shaken, the protein/fatty acid molecules were spread out.
 During shaking, air bubbles are mixed in.
-The protein or fat molecules cluster around these air bubbles, holding them in place.
+The protein or fatty acid molecules cluster around these air bubbles, holding them in place.
 The foam you see is hundreds of tiny air bubbles held in place.

-More detail: the protein/fat molecules have different parts, some which like water ("hydrophilic") and some which do not ("hydrophobic").
+More detail: the protein/fatty acid molecules have two different parts - one end of the molecule likes to be in water ("hydrophilic") and the other end does not like to be in water ("hydrophobic").
 The hydrophobic parts stick into the air bubbles (so only touch air) and the hydrophilic parts project into the water surrounding the bubbles.
-The protein/fat molecules surrounding each air bubble stabilizes them so that they remain suspended in the mixture.
+The protein/fatty acid molecules surrounding each air bubble stabilizes them so that they remain suspended in the mixture.

 Salt/sugar molecules don't cluster around air bubbles, so they don't make foam.

 A foam is a kind of mixture called a colloid, with a gas suspended in a liquid.
-(See the attachment for more information on colloids and mixtures.)
+(See the attached mixtures summary for more information on mixtures.)

-The attached foam booklet is a self-guided activity investigating the molecules that make the foam in the ocean.
+The attached ocean foam activity booklet is a self-guided activity investigating the molecules that make the foam in the ocean.